-Subject to review and approval by the Compliance Committee, the Compliance Officer shall develop and implement policies and procedures regarding the investigation of any actual or potential violation of this Compliance Plan, the Standards of Conduct, the Agency's policies, and/or federal or state law or regulation.
+Subject to review and approval by the Compliance Committee, the Compliance Officer shall develop and implement policies and procedures regarding the investigation of any actual or potential violation of the Agency's Compliance Standards, including its Compliance Plan, the Standards of Conduct, the Agency's policies, and/or federal or state law or regulation.
 The policies and procedures will provide guidance on how potential compliance problems are investigated and resolved, and will include, but will not be limited to, how to conduct investigations, communicate findings, and implement follow-up reviews.

-Upon receiving a credible report of suspected or actual fraud, waste, abuse, or other improper or unethical conduct, or upon the identification of a potential or actual compliance problem in the course of self-evaluation or audits, the Compliance Officer will investigate such report or problem through the Agency's internal compliance processes, and involve outside counsel, auditors, or other health care or human services' experts to assist in an investigation, as appropriate and necessary.
+Upon receiving a credible report of suspected or actual fraud, waste, abuse, or other improper or unethical conduct, or upon the identification of a potential or actual compliance problem whether reported or identified in the course of self-evaluation or audits, the Compliance Officer will investigate such report or problem through the Agency's internal compliance processes, and involve outside counsel, auditors, or other health care or human services' experts to assist in an investigation, as appropriate and necessary.
 The internal investigation will be conducted as appropriate and may include interviews, documentation reviews, and root cause analyses.
 If the Compliance Officer determines it is in the best interests of the Agency to keep the contents and/or findings of the investigation confidential and not subject to disclosure to outside third parties, the Compliance Officer shall arrange for legal counsel to conduct and/or supervise the investigation under the attorney client privilege.

-The Agency shall respond to and correct compliance problems promptly and thoroughly and maintain documentation of the investigation and its results in a written report of findings and recommendations for corrective action.
+The Agency shall respond to and correct compliance problems promptly and thoroughly and maintain documentation of the investigation-including any alleged violations, a description of the investigative process, copies of interview notes, and copies of other documents essential for demonstrating that a thorough investigation of the issue was completed-and its results in a written report of findings and recommendations for corrective action.
 The written report may be subject to the attorney client privilege if it is prepared by the Agency's outside legal counsel.
 The Compliance Officer and/or legal counsel shall present the written report or a summary thereof to the Compliance Committee and President/CEO.
 The Compliance Officer shall work with the President/CEO and outside advisors to determine whether the conduct that is the subject of the investigation should be disclosed to government agencies and/or payors.
-The Compliance Officer shall oversee the corrective action to ensure it is completed.
+If credible evidence is identified or if the Agency credibly believes that a state or federal law, rule, or regulation has been violated, the violation will be promptly reported to the appropriate governmental entity, when such reporting is required by law, rule, or regulation.
+The Compliance Officer shall ocument any disciplinary action taken and any corrective action implemented, and shall receive copies of any reports submitted to governmental entities.
 The Compliance Officer shall update the Compliance Committee on the status of internal investigations and corrective action.